mrbrant89/wokedissident/_posts/2025/04/2025-04-04-trump-burned-down-economy.md

 - **Wall Street lost trillions** overnight
 - U.S. exporters went into full panic
-- Trump’s allies were *not* warned in advance
 - Economists?
 Confused.
 Angry.
 Laughing.
 Sometimes all three.

 Rolling Stone summed it up like this: